leilawren/doggieOS/README.md

 # doggieOS
-A repository of tweaks and tools that I use on every arch linux install
+A repository of tweaks and tools that I use on every arch linux install.

+this project is basically just detailing everything I have done / want to do with my current system.
+As I hammer this out I will start writing scripts to automate my arch install / personal distro fully.

 # Initial Installation
 -Arch.iso